-Myxoid describes connective tissue that looks more blue compared to normal connective tissue when examined under the microscope.
-The type of connective tissue that usually shows myxoid type change is called stroma.
+Myxoid is a word pathologists use to describe connective tissue that looks more blue or purple compared to normal connective tissue when examined under the microscope.
+The type of connective tissue that usually shows myxoid type change is called the stroma.

-Some types of tumours always include myxoid stroma and the word myxoid or “myxo” may appear in the name of the diagnosis.
-Examples include myxoid liposarcoma.
+Some types of tumours always show myxoid stroma and the word myxoid or “myxo” may appear in the name of the diagnosis.
+Examples include non-cancerous tumours such as myxomas and cancers such as myxoid liposarcoma.